 A Table A major is a major in a subject area that is taught within the Faculty of Arts and Social Sciences.
-In most degrees it is compulsory to complete a Table A major.
+In most courses it is compulsory to complete a Table A major.
 Available Table A majors are listed at the bottom of this page.

 A Table B major comes from a collection of majors available to students within the Faculty of Arts and Social Sciences, but that are taught in other Faculties.
 Table B majors are also listed at the bottom of this page.